Shahupdates/AsmShellCliRust/README.md

 1. Parses the command-line arguments using the `Args::parse` method.
 2. Retrieves the desired architecture and assembler syntax from the parsed arguments.
-3. Initializes the machine emulator by calling the `get_machine` function with the specified architecture.
+3. Initializes the machine emulator by calling the appropriate functions in the `Machine` module.
-4. Sets the initial stack pointer, stack frame, and memory mapping for the machine.
+4. Sets up the initial state of the machine, including stack pointer, stack frame, and memory mapping.
 5. Enters a loop to read user input from the command line using the `rustyline` crate.
 6. Assembles the user input using the machine's `asm` method and executes the assembled instructions.
 7. Prints the mnemonic, hex representation, and modifies the machine's state accordingly.